My Profile

 To save you some time, here are my responses to very standard HR questions which seem to be repeated at every interview.

-Short answer: Being a more complete developer than I was 5 years ago.
+Short answer: Being a more complete developer than I was five years ago.

 Long answer: